Umer5528/Demo-GitHUB-Delta/README.md

 # Demo-GitHUB-Delta
-This is a Demo File made by Umer Bangash.
+This is a Demo File made by Umer Abdur Rehman.